Andrea Rossi (entrepreneur): Petroldragon

 In 1974, Rossi registered a patent for an incineration system.
 In 1978, he wrote The Incineration of Waste and River Purification, published in Milan by Tecniche Nuove.

 He then founded Petroldragon, a company that was paid to process toxic waste, claiming to use Rossi's process to convert the waste into usable petroleum products.

 In 1989 Italian customs seized several Petroldragon waste deposit sites and assets.
-Investigations showed that petroleum presumably produced by the company had never been placed on the market, and that mixtures of toxic waste and harmful chemical solvents were being stored in silos or illegally dumped into the environment.
-Rossi himself was arrested and eventually tried on 56 counts, 5 of which ended in convictions related to tax fraud.
-As of 2004 the government of Lombardy has spent over forty million euros to dispose of the 70,000 tonnes of toxic waste that Petroldragon had improperly dumped.
+Investigations showed that petroleum supposedly produced by the company had never been placed on the market, and that mixtures of toxic waste and harmful chemical solvents were being stored in silos or illegally dumped into the environment.
+Rossi himself was arrested and eventually tried on 56 counts, five of which ended in convictions related to tax fraud.
+As of 2004 the government of Lombardy had spent over forty million euros to dispose of the 70,000 tonnes of toxic waste that Petroldragon had improperly dumped.